minprog/webapps/projects/1 blog/content.md

 6. GitHub Pages should already be enabled for the repository.
 Navigate to the main page of the repository and click "Environments" > "Deployments" and then on the "View deployment" button.
 You should be able to see the brief text that is in `README.md`. **However,** due to a bug, you may get a 404 error.
 In that case, just add a slash (`/`) to the URL and it should work!
 It might be instructive to follow the step-by-step instructions on [Convert an HTML site to Jekyll](https://jekyllrb.com/tutorials/convert-site-to-jekyll/).
 Keep in mind the requirements when doing so, and refer back to the videos when needed!

-Now before continuing, two things to do:

-- Bookmark your website's URL so you can refer to it while developing your Jekyll blog.
+Now before continuing, bookmark your website's URL so you can refer to it while developing your Jekyll blog.

-- Below, submit the link to your https://github.com/uva-webapps/blog-username repository so we can track your progress!

 Then, have a look at the requirements below!
 You'll need to have a rough idea of what you're working towards.
 Then, start creating your Jekyll project inside your clone of the `uva-webprog/blog-username` directory.